Paperspace/Docs/gradient-private-cloud/setup/README.md

 # Setup

-Gradient cluster supports installation on any cloud provider or bare metal infrastructure.
-There are multiple methods to setup a Gradient cluster depending on your machine learning and environment needs.
+Gradient clusters can be installed on any cloud provider or bare metal infrastructure.
+There are multiple ways to set up a Gradient cluster depending on your environment and your machine learning needs.

-* [Managed Install ](managed-installation.md) - Run Gradient cluster as a fully managed service on Paperspace Cloud
+* [Managed Install](managed-installation.md) - Create a Gradient cluster as a fully managed service on Paperspace Cloud
-* [Gradient Installer CLI ](gradient-installer-cli.md)- Create a Gradient cluster on AWS, GCP, Azure, or bare metal via CLI
+* [Gradient Installer CLI](gradient-installer-cli.md) - Create a Gradient cluster on AWS, GCP, Azure, or bare metal via the CLI
-* [Terraform](terraform/) - Integrate a Gradient cluster directly into an existing Terraform instructure
+* [Terraform](terraform/) - Install Gradient directly into existing Terraforrm infrastructure

 {% page-ref page="pre-installation-steps.md" %}